Joint-Development-Foundation/operational_template_open_standards/Diagrams/README.md

 ---

-For questions, suggestions, please contanct Joaquin Prado, [jprado@linuxfoundation.org](mailto:jprado@linuxfoundation.org) or contributions, feel free to open an issue or pull request.
+For questions, suggestions, please contact Joaquin Prado, [jprado@linuxfoundation.org](mailto:jprado@linuxfoundation.org) or contributions, feel free to open an issue or pull request.